Five reasons to study a course in criminology, sociology or media and communication at Surrey

 - Social media in contemporary society.

 We also have a strong presence in the community and work closely with local government and criminal justice organisations.
-We have established a teaching programme with our local prison, in which students experience what it’s like to be taught alongside inmates in a prison environment.

 We also have excellent links with some of the UK’s key social housing providers and regional government in London through leading work on inclusion amongst LGBTQ+ people living in social housing.
 We have conducted primary research, knowledge exchange and developed the UK’s first LGBTQ+ social housing pledge scheme.